FlowFuse/website/src/handbook/development/releases/planning.md

 ## Planning & Prioritization

 The planning process is continuous, allowing the engineering team to consistently release new functionalities.
+This process covers the standard planning and prioritization process; bugs or minimal improvements are not part of this description.
+It is important to stay flexible, so this fast-lane approach for the described issues is possible and necessary.

 ### Step 1 - Backlog prioritization and refinement
 Based on customer feedback, input from the FlowFuse team, and all stakeholders, issues are continuously raised and prioritized [in our Backlog](#product-backlog-board).